AnishDe12020/100-days-of-code/log.md

 **Today's Progress**: More work on my side project, still a lot left.

 **Thoughts:** Got to finish this by the 28th and now I am getting a little nervous.
 Also, have another project idea in mind (ok 2 more) 😓 :)

+### Day 4: 25th February, 2022, Friday

+**Today's Progress**: More work on my side project again, one feature, landing page, deploying to production, readme and blog post left (oh and branding)

+**Thoughts:** More nervous 😞